History, tourist information, and nearby accommodation

 Attraction Type: Historic House

-Location: 2 miles from Berkhamsted.
+Location: Two miles from Berkhamsted.
 Please contact the Ashridge estate office for current opening details.

-Photo Credit: Christine Matthews, licensed for reuse under the Creative Commons Licence
+Photo Credit: Nelly2, licensed for reuse under a Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.